blink4535743jhu/Action_Recognition/README.md

 **Important:** Update the `--frame_dir` argument in the script to point to the directory where your preprocessed frame data is stored.
 You can also adjust other parameters (e.g., number of frames per video, batch size, learning rate) to see how they affect the experiment.

 If using the google colab environment, the folders will be set up properly to link to /content/Action_Recognition/Preprocessed_UCF50.

+"train.sh" can be modified as desired to tinker with specific training parameters.

 ## During Training, the Script Will: